2017 Chicago torture incident

-In January 2017, four perpetrators committed a hate crime and other offenses against a mentally disabled male in Chicago, Illinois.
-The attackers, two black men and two black women, laughed as they kidnapped and physically, verbally, and racially abused the victim.
-The incident was livestreamed on Facebook, making it a livestreamed crime.
+In January 2017, four perpetrators: Jordan Hill, Tesfaye "Teefies" Cooper, and Brittany and Tanishia Covington committed a hate crime and other offenses against a mentally disabled man in Chicago, Illinois.
+The attackers, two black men and two black women, laughed as they kidnapped and physically, verbally, and racially abused the white victim.
+The incident was livestreamed on Facebook.

 The victim met with an acquaintance from high school at a McDonald's on New Year's Eve, and on January 3 was found by a police officer to appear to be suffering from numerous injuries while being led by one of the perpetrators on a sidewalk.
-The four perpetrators were arrested after the incident was livestreamed by one of them on Facebook Live, and found guilty of hate crimes and other offenses.
+The four perpetrators were arrested after the incident was livestreamed by one of them on Facebook Live, and were all given plea deals for hate crime charges and other offenses.
+The sentences ranged from probation to 8 years in prison.